npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Fri, 26 Apr 2024 17:24:33 +0530
 ### [Quicksplained: Who is the Indian-origin student arrested in the US for anti-Israel protest?](https://www.firstpost.com/explainers/quicksplained-indian-origin-student-arrested-us-anti-israel-protest-13764106.html)

-Article found but Couldn't summarize
-Indian-origin student Achinthya Sivalingan is among two students from Princeton University, who have been arrested and barred from the campus for staging pro-Palestine protests.
-Born in Coimbatore, she is pursuing a Master of Public Affairs in International Development at the institution
+Two students from Princeton University, including Indian-origin student Achinthya Sivalingan, were arrested and barred from campus for participating in pro-Palestine protests.
+The protests, part of a nationwide movement, called for universities to divest from companies linked to the Gaza conflict.
+The university stated that setting up tents violated policy, leading to the arrests.
+Sivalingan, pursuing a Master of Public Affairs, has a background in legal systems, politics, and policy, with experience at organizations like the Bill and Melinda Gates Foundation.
+Despite allegations of eviction from campus housing, the university clarified that the students were allowed to remain in their non-dormitory residences while barred from the main campus.
+The situation has sparked calls for the university to halt disciplinary actions against the students.

 Fri, 26 Apr 2024 15:56:28 +0530
 ### [Spy Games: How a top researcher and a teacher spied for China inside the UK parliament](https://www.firstpost.com/explainers/uk-china-spying-parliament-europe-espionage-13764088.html)